NovoNordisk-OpenSource/zephyr/README.md

 package, and this same procedure can be performed in a developer’s R package to set a package level option.

-Then, the behavior of the `msg(_...)` functions will be controlled through that package level option that users can then use to easily control the verbosity level in the entire package.
-This is done by the fact that as a default, the `msg(_...)` functions will fetch the `verbosity_level` option set in the package of the function that called the `msg(_...)` function.
+Then, the behavior of the `msg` functions will be controlled through that package level option that users can then use to easily control the verbosity level in the entire package.
+This is done by the fact that as a default, the `msg` functions will fetch the `verbosity_level` option set in the package of the function that called the `msg` function.

 ##### Simulating creation of a package